cargokult/nasreddin/README.md

 # About

 A Don't Break the Chain Calendar.
 It feeds upon user's activity on github.
+[Nasreddin](http://cargokult.github.com/nasreddin/) in action.

 ## Stories